-Welcome to our ranking of great deals on online master’s in clinical psychology degree programs for 2018.
+Welcome to our ranking of great deals on online master’s in clinical psychology degree programs.

 - #1 – Edinboro University of Pennsylvania

 - #3 – University of West Alabama

 - #4 – Indiana Wesleyan University